 This application note shows the example of foreign material analysis using the ATR PRO 4X VIEW.

 FT/IR-4X with ATR PRO 4X VIEW

 Measurement Method: ATR

 Figure 2.
-Picture of foreign material on paper (left) and 3 Sample observation image by using ATR PRO ONE VIEW (right)
+Picture of foreign material on paper (left) and 3 Sample observation image by using ATR PRO 4X VIEW (right)